RelevanceAI/relevanceai/docsrc/source/autoapi/relevanceai/dataset_api/dataset/index.rst

       :type select_fields: list

+   .. py:method:: value_counts(self, field: str)

+      Return a Series containing counts of unique values.
+      :param field: dataset field to which to do value counts on
+      :type field: str

+      :returns:
+      :rtype: Series

    .. py:method:: to_csv(self, filename: str, **kwargs)

       Download a dataset from the QC to a local .csv file